All Episodes

 It already was a rule from what I read in the NFL handbook.

-Yeah, I mean that that poll you mentioned, it was by the Winston group.
+Yeah, that poll you mentioned, it was by the Winston group.

-That's not, you know, a poll that kind of uh comes off the top of your head as like one of the top polling firms.
+It's not, you know, a poll that kind of comes off the top of your head as like one of the top polling firms.

-It it shows a 31-point drop in popularity for the NFL from August until now.
+It shows a 31-point drop in popularity for the NFL from August until now.

-And you know, the whole thing with with Pence and leaving and and the media coverage around that was well, yeah, you know, that's a stunt on Pence's part, even though the White House says it was that trip was on the books for a while.
+And, you know, the whole thing with Pence and leaving and the media coverage around that was, well, yeah, you know, that's a stunt on Pence's part, even though the White House says that trip was on the books for a while.

 He was protesting the protest.

-And instead it's called systemic oppression is what Eric Reid called.
+And instead, it's called systemic oppression, is what Eric Reed calls it.

 He's a safety for the Niners.